ryderhu512/RAL/README.md

       - copy desired_value to mirrored_value first
       - then perform read, and compare read value with mirrored_value if enabled.
 - write
+    - perform write operation.
-    - perform write operation, not update desired value or mirrored value
+    - only if predict enabled, it will update both desired value and mirrored value.
 - read
-    - perform read operation, not update desired value or mirrored value
+    - perform read operation
     - when set_check_on_read() enabled, it compare read back value with mirrored value, raise error when mismatch found.
+    - only if predict enabled, it will update both desired value and mirrored value.

 mirrored value(as well as desired value) update in a few ways:
-- per value predictor collected.
+- write/read operation predictor collected.
-- set_auto_predict() enabled and write/read call from frontdoor access.
+- set_auto_predict() enabled and write/read operation from frontdoor access.
+- backdoor write and read
 - call predict().
-- backdoor write and read

 ### When and what to compare?
 - When read/mirror happen, it compares read back value with mirrored_value.
 And then update mirrored_value in register model.
-- Comapre only enabled when:
+- Comapare only enabled when:
   - set_check_on_read()
-  - Predict enable by either:
+  - predict enable by either:
     - set_auto_predict() -> explicit
-    - predictor component added -> implicit
+    - predictor component exists -> implicit

 ### Built-in register sequence